Bengali literature

-Bengali literature (বাংলা সাহিত্য) denotes the body of writings in the Bengali language and which covers Old Bengali, Middle- Bengali and Modern Bengali with the changes through the passage of time and dynastic patronization or non-patronization.
-Bengali has developed over the course of roughly 1,300 years.
-If the emergence of the Bengali literature supposes to date back to roughly 650 AD, the development of Bengali literature claims to have 1,600 years of old.
-The earliest extant work in Bengali literature is the Charyapada, a collection of Buddhist mystic songs in Old Bengali dating back to the 10th and 11th centuries.
+Bengali literature (বাংলা সাহিত্য) denotes the body of writings in the Bengali language and which covers Old Bengali, Middle Bengali and Modern Bengali with the changes through the passage of time and dynastic patronization or non-patronization.
+Bengali has developed over the course of roughly 1,400 years.
+If the emergence of the Bengali literature supposes to date back to roughly 650 AD, the development of Bengali literature claims to be 1600 years old.
+The earliest extant work in Bengali literature is the Charyapada, a collection of Buddhist mystic songs in Old Bengali dating back to the 8th century.
 The timeline of Bengali literature is divided into three periods: ancient (650–1200), medieval (1200–1800) and modern (after 1800).
 Medieval Bengali literature consists of various poetic genres, including Hindu religious scriptures (e.g. Mangalkavya), Islamic epics (e.g. works of Syed Sultan and Abdul Hakim), Vaishnava texts (e.g. biographies of Chaitanya Mahaprabhu), translations of Arabic, Persian and Sanskrit texts, and secular texts by Muslim poets (e.g. works of Alaol).
 Novels were introduced in the mid-19th century.
 Nobel laureate Rabindranath Tagore is the best known figure of Bengali literature to the world.
 Kazi Nazrul Islam, notable for his activism and anti-British literature, was described as the Rebel Poet and is now recognised as the National poet of Bangladesh.

 Ancient

-The first works in Bengali appeared between 10th and 12th centuries C.E.
+The first works in Bengali appeared between 8th and 12th centuries C.E.
 It is generally known as the Charyapada and are 47 mystic hymns composed by various Buddhist monks, namely; Luipada, Kanhapada, Kukkuripada, Chatilpada, Bhusukupada, Kamlipada, Dhendhanpada, Shantipada and Shabarapada amongst others.
 The manuscript was discovered on a palm leaf in the Nepal Royal Court Library in 1907 by the Bengali linguist Haraprasad Shastri.
-Due to the language of these manuscripts only being partially understood, they were classified by Shastri with the name Sandhya Bhasha (সন্ধ্যা ভাষা), meaning dusk language.The Charyapadas are sometimes also considered to be a part of Assamese, Maithili and Odia literature.
+Due to the language of these manuscripts only being partially understood, they were classified by Shastri with the name Shôndha Bhasha (সন্ধ্যা ভাষা), meaning dusk language.

 Medieval (1200–1800)

 Early medieval/Transitional (1200–1350)

 This period is considered to be the time in which many common proverbs and rhymes first emerged.
 The Bengali alphabet became a lot like what it currently is.
 Ramai Pandit and Halayudh Misra were notable writers of this period.

-Many works of literature from this period are also included as parts of Assamese literature, indicating a shared legacy from this era.
+Nath Literature

+Nath Literature is a distinctive branch of medieval Bengali literature, rooted in the teachings and spiritual practices of the Nath yogis.
+Originating from the 10th century, it combines elements of Buddhist, Shaiva, and folk traditions, and centers on themes like yoga, devotion to the guru, and mystical discipline.
+Notable works include ‘Goraksha Bijoy’ and songs about Maynamati and Gopichandra, which blend supernatural stories with lessons on renunciation, self-control, and spiritual achievement.
+Passed down through both oral and written traditions, Nath Literature has played a key role in shaping Bengal’s religious culture, rural society, and folk heritage, and remains influential in Bengali folk songs even today.